Saddle Mountain and the RAAF Mosquito plane wreckage

-The route is a personal favourite of Alan Simet.
-Starting from the highway, make your way up the creek rock hopping over boulders.
-Taking the left fork, you then make your way up to the saddle.
-Once at the saddle, you follow the ridgeline up towards the saddle with the possibility of an easy walk down to the crash site.
+This route is a personal favourite of Alan Simet and many others.
+Starting from the highway, make your way up the creek, rock hopping over boulders.
+Take the left fork, and then make your way up to the saddle.
+Once at the saddle, follow the ridgeline up towards the summit with the possibility of an easy walk down to the crash site.

 Emmett Falls Route

-Involves scrambling that is close to rock climbing.
-If you follow Emmett Creek up, taking the right fork, you will come up to Emmett Falls – a 50m cascading waterfalls.
-Scramble up the right hand size.
-At the top of these fall is a spectacular view out to Wongaloo Conservation Park, Bowling Green Bay Conservation Park, Corrick Plains Nature Refuge, and the ocean.
+This route involves scrambling, if not full on rock climbing.
+Follow Emmett Creek, take the right fork, and then you will reach Emmett Falls, which is a 50 metre cascading waterfall.
+Scramble up the right side of the waterfall, and you will be rewarded at the top with a spectacular view over Wongaloo Conservation Park, Bowling Green Bay Conservation Park, Corrick Plains Nature Refuge, and the Coral Sea.

 Eastern Face Route